Join us for our exciting seventh season!

 Sunday, March 29, 2015 - 3:00PM

-Almost all music at the turn of the 19th and 20th centuries was influenced by Wagner's blurring of tonality through insistent chromaticism.
-Two European composers who illustrate that influence are Norwegian Edvard Grieg and Max Reger, who was squarely in the German tradition.
-Grieg's Opus 74 Four Psalms and Reger's O Tod, wie bitter bust du will be contrasted with Brahms three magnificent festival motets Fest- und Gedenkspruche, Opus 109.
+In our final performance of the season we will also explore music of the late 19th and 20th centuries influenced by Wagner’s blurring of tonality through insistent chromaticism.
+Max Reger’s O Tod, wie bitter bist du will be contrasted with Brahms three magnificent festival motets for double choir, Fest- und Gedenkensprüche, Opus 109.

 Sunday, June 7, 2015 - 3:00PM